kish-0/psswdmgn/README.md

 ## Notes
 - Ensure you remember your security password.
 - Be cautious as failing to enter the correct security password three times will erase all stored data.
+- Default security password is 'hi'

+## Future
+- As of now, you cant delete or update passwords, a feature for which will be added in the future.
+- The security password is just stored in plain sight in the scripts code, which will be changed in the future.
+- Encryption might be added.
 ## License
 This project is licensed under the MIT License.